ALTER RESOURCE GROUP

 where group_attribute is one of:

-CONCURRENCY integer CPU_RATE_LIMIT integer MEMORY_LIMIT integer MEMORY_SHARED_QUOTA integer MEMORY_SPILL_RATIO integer
+CONCURRENCY integer CPU_RATE_LIMIT integer CPUSET tuple MEMORY_LIMIT integer MEMORY_SHARED_QUOTA integer MEMORY_SPILL_RATIO integer

 ALTER RESOURCE GROUP changes the limits of a resource group.
 Only a superuser can alter a resource group.

-When you alter the CPU limit of a resource group, the new limit is immediately applied.
+When you alter the CPU resource management mode or limit of a resource group, the new mode or limit is immediately applied.

 When you alter a memory limit of a resource group that you create for roles, the new resource limit is immediately applied if current resource usage is less than or equal to the new value and there are no running transactions in the resource group.
 If the current resource usage exceeds the new memory limit value, or if there are running transactions in other resource groups that hold some of the resource, then Greenplum Database defers assigning the new limit until resource usage falls within the range of the new value.